Share this Post

 Light is without a doubt the most powerful tool that affects our circadian rhythms, though there is another mechanism that influences temporally driven behaviors and that is the timing of our food intake.

 Light determines the circadian clock, the central time management system of the body, and dietary habits help determine the rhythm of the peripheral tissues, such as digestive organs like the liver or the pancreas.
-The study of the effect of nutrition and circadian rhythms is called chrononutrition.
+The study of the effect of holistic nutrition and circadian rhythms is called chrononutrition.

 Chrononutrition considers the effect of two factors: